abhyaasa/app/dev-notes.md

 - `css` and `scss`: HTML style manager, and syntactically-superior development-time variant
 - `markdown`: preprocessor for simplified html markup *
 - `npm`: development package manager
-- `xcode`: iOS app deployment and setup for device testing (only on OSX)
+- `xcode`: iOS app deployment and setup for emulator and device testing (only on OSX)

 The following are used for automatic testing and installed with `npm`: